paulchauvet/knowbe4_reporting/README.md

 Regardless you will have to put your KnowBe4 token in credentials/knowbe4_token (or update the get_kb4_token function to get it elsewhere).
 Ensure your credentials directory isn't synced to git repos.

+## Usage
+If you use the built in training_report.py function, you will be first be asked which training reports to analyze data from.
+This can include all training, or just some (Completed, In Progress, Closed).

+You will then be show all training modules (or all those in the status you selected) and can select one or more training modules by their training campaign id.

+You can then specify whether you want to also check against a phishing campaign.
+This gives additional weight to the reports (for example, John Doe didn't complete their training, and they are also phish prone (hint hint).
+Those who have completed their assigned training but are phish prone are NOT included in the report.
+My reasoning is to not shame those who are actually trying.

+## Future
+* I may generate an additional script to report on people with multiple simulation clicks or data entries in the past year though.
+* I would like to generate a scorecard per-department on training compliance (even if just a percentage).

 ## Author
 Paul Chauvet